 Skills: This is how you apply and use your tools.
 Within a single tool, you may excel at analysis, architecture, data manipulation, troubleshooting, architecture, QA or any number of relevant skills.
 Consider your tool (be it Google Analytics, Angular, Linux, AWS, Kubernetes or Cloudflare) and ask yourself, “What do I actually know how to do with this?”

 Tasks: Tasks cover broader responsibilities at your job.
 What does your company rely on you for?
 What are some projects where you played an integral role?
 Are you expected to regularly do things outside your job description?
 An example of a task (compared to a skill) would be performing a cloud migration, undertaking a security assessment or building a CI/CD pipeline.

-Each of these categories blends into each other, and will provide you a jumping-off point to begin mapping out skill adjacencies and areas for improvement to focus on.
+Each of these categories blends into each other, and will provide you a jumping-off point to begin mapping out skill adjacencies and areas for improvement.

-Identify what skills are in demand, both in the market and in your company
+Identify what skills are in demand, both in the market and within your company

-Learning for the sake of learning can have value, but at work, your manager will want to see how your skills development helps drives toward business needs.
-A good way to find what to learn is by simply talking to your manager and asking for open feedback.
+Gaining new tech skills just for the sake of gaining new skills can have value, but at work, your manager will want to see how your skill development helps drives toward business needs.
+A good way to find what to focus on is by simply talking to your manager and asking for open feedback.

 To cast a wider net and get a sense of how you can “future-proof” your skills, search job listings for roles you’d want to advance to over the next five years, or jobs at innovative companies who do the type of work you aspire to do.
 Look at the tools, skills and tasks involved.
 What minimum technical skills do they require?
 What software programs and platforms do they utilize?
 What tasks would expect you to take responsibility for?
 You may even want to look at the ads within your own company as you make a broader career development plan for yourself.